Classic, traditional luxury river boat for four in Upper Burgundy

 Randle has been owned and operated as a river yacht by Tim Harrold since 2005; his knowledge of the region is thus superb and Gael Robertson, his chef, is a superb long-standing member of the crew.
 Randle has provided countless guests with unforgettable memories over the years.

-13, 6 or 3 nights accommodation; pick-up and transfer from agreed meeting point (including Paris) to the barge; Full board – all meals and drinks on board, and meals taken in local restaurants; Half-board – all meals and drinks on board; all excursion fees and associated transport
+13, 6 or 3 nights accommodation; pick-up and transfer from agreed meeting point in Paris to the barge; breakfasts, lunches and one dinner on board; all excursion fees and associated transport

-Air fares to and within France; travel, medical and cancellation insurance; crew gratuities (5-10% suggested)
+Air fares to and within France; meals taken on shore; travel, medical and cancellation insurance; crew gratuities (5-10% suggested)

 Hotel Barge Randle: Guest Comments